 The appliance shall be set up as in service in accordance with the manufacturer's instructions.
-All internal fittings supplied with the appliance, including ice trays, shall be put in position, except that the ice trays shall be removed in the case of a frozen food storage compartment having no specific subdivision to accommodate such trays.
-If the appliance has thermostat(s) and/or other temperature control device(s) which is (are) designed for adjustment by the user, the thermostat(s) and/or device(s) shall be set at the manufacturer's recommended position(s) for normal operation at the appropriate ambient temperature.
+All internal fittings supplied with the appliance, including ice trays, shall be put in position, except that the ice trays shall be removed in the case of a food freezer compartment (or cabinet) or frozen food storage compartment (or cabinet) having no specific subdivision to accommodate such trays.
+If the appliance has thermostat(s) and/or other temperature-control device(s) which is (are) designed for adjustment by the user, the thermostat(s) and/or device(s) shall be set at the manufacturer's recommended position(s) for normal operation at the appropriate ambient temperature.
 When the thermostat(s) and/or device(s) is (are) not designed for adjustment by the user, the measurement shall be carried out on the appliance as delivered.
 The empty appliance shall be operated for at least 24 h to reach equilibrium.

-The fresh food storage compartment and the cellar compartment, if any, shall be equipped with copper or brass cylinders in accordance with 8.4 and 8.5.
+The fresh food storage compartment and the cellar compartment, if any, shall be equipped with "M" packages in accordance with 8.4 and 8.5.

-The frozen food storage compartment(s) shall be equipped with test packages and "M" packages in accordance with the following storage plan.
+The food freezer compartment (or cabinet) and any frozen food storage compartment(s) (or cabinet) shall be equipped with test packages and "M" packages in accordance with the following storage plan.